 Work In Progress—Done Right!

-You may be proficient at manufacturing goods in your production facility but not at costing.
-For ideal costing, you need to hire an in-house accounting expert to determine and reveal the exact per unit cost of production.
-Based on manufacturing and bookkeeping records, the expert will help you put the right production order in place for optimal results.
+However, you may be proficient at manufacturing goods in your production facility, but not cost.
+For ideal costing, you need to hire an in-house accounting expert to determine and reveal the exact per-unit cost of production.
+Based on manufacturing and bookkeeping records, the expert will help you place the right production order for optimal results.